Model Selection in Variational Mixed Effects Models: Introduction

 Given a partition of $\btheta$ in to $M$ subcomponents, $\{\btheta_1, \ldots, \btheta_M\}$, we use the mean field variational Bayesian approximation to construct $q(\btheta)$, specifically $q(\btheta) = \prod_{m = 1}^M q_m(\btheta_m)$.
 This approach approximates the posterior as the product of these $q$-densities which are analogous to conditional posterior densities resulting from a Gibbs sampler \citep{Gelman2013}.
-Optimal densities are obtained iteratively with convergence, and therefore minimization, occurring when changes in the variation lower bound, $\up(\bY; q)$, become negligible.
-For a thorough introduction to variational Bayesian techniques with examples, see \cite{OrmerodWand2010} and \cite{Blei2017}.
+Optimal densities are obtained iteratively with convergence (and therefore minimization) occurring when changes in the variation lower bound, $\up(\bY; q)$, become negligible.
+For a thorough introduction to variational Bayesian techniques with examples, see overviews by \cite{OrmerodWand2010} and \cite{Blei2017} or Chapter 13 of \cite{Gelman2013}.